 Students in the speech-language pathology program are required to take a minimum of 24 credits in specified course work and practicum at the 400-500 level in the fifth year.
-Requirements for the M.S. in speech-language pathology are outlined in the “Graduate Programs” section of this catalog.
+Requirements for the M.S. in speech-language pathology are outlined in “Graduate Programs” (see Speech-Language Pathology for more information).

 The curriculums offer a balanced program of academic preparation and professional training.
 The required professional courses contribute directly to the student’s understanding the teacher’s role in society and developing teaching skills.

 Successful completion of the early childhood education program leads to an initial teaching certificate for the pre-school and primary grades (PK-2), while completion of the elementary education program leads to an initial teaching certificate for grades 1-6.
 The secondary education program leads to an initial teaching certificate for a specific subject area in grades 7-12.

 If you are a transfer student, see above for information on transferring into these programs.